ChemAxon/jchem-examples/README.md

 Copy all requested license (provided to you by your sales contact) to `cxn_home` folder in this project and name the file as `license.cxl`.

+The following licenses are needed to access all the examples:
+* JChem Base
+* Structure Search
+* Geometry Plugin Group
+* Protonation Plugin Group
+* Partitioning Plugin Group

 # Running an example

 To try out the examples you must set your access in gradle properties as described above and must copy the corresponding license to `cxn_home˛` folder.